 A company which resists or avoid to change with the changing technology will soon run out of business.
 Therefore, the Technological factor is one of the essential factors of STEEPLE analysis.

-The third factor of STEEPLE analysis is Economic factors.
-The condition of the economy puts significant impacts on the business of an organization.
+The third factor of STEEPLE analysis is Economic growth factors.
+The condition of the economy puts significant impacts on the business environment of an organization.

-Factors like national interest rates and fiscal policies influence the sales of a company is it affects the purchasing power of consumers.
+Factors like national interest rates and fiscal policies in the economic factors influence the sales of a company is it affects the purchasing power of consumers.
 If the economic condition of a nation is right, then the average income of people will be high, and they will have more money for expenditure.
 If people buy more, then businesses will make good profits.

 In addition to factors mentioned above, there are also other factors such as Gross Domestic Product (GDP), currency rate fluctuation, stock quotes, rate of inflation, tax policies, unemployment level, substitute market that affects a business.